mrcaprari/Tesi/README.md

 ```
 The model is now ready for training and inference with probabilistic predictions.
 ## Training and Inference
-The NBBs will output probabilistic predictions.
+The BNNs will output probabilistic predictions.
 This needs to be taken into account when performing inference.
 We suggest using `torch.vmap` to vectorize the computation of the loss:
 ```python
 probabilistic_preds = Wololo_model(input, n_samples) # Shape: [n_samples, batch_size, output_dim]
 criterion = torch.nn.MSELoss()